Hello, Carly here!

 My fiancé, Tucker, likes the reality show called Below Deck so we chose to dress up like the show’s main stars Kate Chastain and Captain Lee.
 With a little help from Beauty with Nicole Ramirez, I was feeling just like Kate for the evening.
 All of our friends came dressed to impress in amazing costumes.
 Even the guests that don’t regularly watch the network still found creative ways to be involved.
 A handful of people dressed as charter guests to go along with our Below Deck selection.
 In addition to the Below Deck cast, we also had a Bravo TV camera crew, a few Erika Jaynes and Lisa Vanderpumps, many Real Housewife couples, some “Million Dollar Listing” agents, and even a few famous Andy Cohens.

-Themed parties are an easy and fun way to establish the ambience, create the atmosphere and inspire the décor; costumes make things light-hearted and fun right off the bat and are great conversation starters for guests!
+Themed parties are an easy and fun way to establish the ambiance, create the atmosphere, and inspire the décor; costumes make things light-hearted and fun right off the bat and are great conversation starters for guests!
 This is helpful if you have friends and family from different stages of your life coming together to celebrate an occasion.

 At our engagement party, Bravo TV was infused in every aspect of the night from the drinks being served to the party signage adorned on the tables.
 Keep reading to see how we successfully incorporated this theme into the evening.